We’re always on the go. If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps are for you!

 How do Nemo apps work?

-These Words and basic phrases are placed on flashcards following an SRS model.
-A card can be considered “hot” if you would like to review it soon again or “cold” if you feel you’ve already mastered it.
+The main feature of the app is the use of flashcards to help you learn words and basic phrases following an SRS model.
+Once you watch a flashcard you have the option to consider it “hot” if you would like to review it again soon or “cold” if you feel you’ve already mastered it.

 You don’t have to tell the system if you got the word or phrase correct or incorrect.
 You just have to swipe the card up or down, depending if you want to place it in the “hot” or “cold” category.